andrasq/node-docs/node-timers.md

         set/clear/run immediate X               0.960           1.39            1.42            1.41  **
             qt:                                 5.16  ++        3.37            3.33            3.35

+Self-recusive `setImmediate` calls.
+Each test queues a call to itself.
+Rates in millions of immediate tasks queued and run per second.

+                                v0.8.28         v0.10.42        v4.4.0          v5.8.0          v5.10.1

         setImmediate recursion  1.36            0.692 **        0.476           0.470           0.523
         setImmed recur, 1 arg   1.38            0.269           0.312           0.321           0.331 **
         setImmed recur, 3 args  1.36            0.265           0.316           0.323           0.336 **
             qt.10:                              3.97  ++                                        2.21
             qt.1:                               1.15

+Create and run timeouts.
+Each test creates 10k tasks with `setTimeout` then adds one final `setTimeout` with the callback to finish the test.
+Rates in millions of timeouts created and run per second.

+                                v0.8.28         v0.10.42        v4.4.0          v5.8.0          v5.10.1

         set/run 10k setTimeout  8.06            11.5  **        8.39            7.82            8.89
             qt:                                 27.0                                            33.1  ++